-Research conducted by the MARINA Lab relates to humans and there interaction with marine and freshwater resources and services.
+Research conducted by the MARINA Lab relates to interactions between humans and marine and freshwater resources and services.
 Our work generally falls into four research themes:

 Photo: Lift-net fishing platforms in Tonle Sap, Cambodia by Eddie Allison.